tttor/ctrl-foundation/method/pilqr_chebotar_2017.md

 the final performance of model-free algorithms in a method that we can practically use on real-world physical systems?

-## ideas
+## ideas: PILQR
-* PILQR: a procedure for optimizing TVLG (time-varying linear-Gaussian) policies that integrates both
+* a procedure for optimizing TVLG (time-varying linear-Gaussian) policies that integrates both
   * fast model-based updates via iterative linear-Gaussian model fitting and
   * corrective model-free updates via the PI2 framework.
+* hybrid-ism:
+  * for model-based, based on iLQR, KL-constrained LQR (LQR-FLM)
+  * for model-free, based on PI2
+* Integrating Model-Based Updates into PI2
+  * the PI2 update can be broken up into two parts,
+    * one part using a model-based cost approximation and
+    * another part using the residual cost error after this approximation.
+  * integrating model-based updates into PI2 by
+    * using our extension of LQR-FLM to optimize the linear-quadratic cost approximation and
+    * performing a subsequent update with PI2 on the residual cost.

 ## setups
+* simulated: gripper pusher, door opening, reacher
-* complex tasks, such as hockey and power plug plugging
+* real: hockey, power plug plugging

 ## results
 * PILQR prop: